pkunc/domino-charts/charts/domino/README.md

 ### Deploy shared components

-- Domino deployment requires some components that are shared by all Domino pods in the Kubernetes cluster.
+- Domino deployment requires some components (`domino-shared`) that are shared by all Domino pods in the Kubernetes cluster.
   These components have to be installed once, before you deploy your first Domino server.
 - Follow the installation steps in the chart [README](../domino-shared/README.md).